-The department of Health have created an interactive diagram which gives an overview of the new health and care system that came into effect from April 2013.
-It illustrates the statutory bodies that will make up the new system, oriented around people and communities and where they receive their local health and care services.
-Clicking on any of the organisations will provide you with more information about their specific role.
+The Department of Health have created an interactive diagram which gives an overview of the health and care system that came into effect from April 2013.
+It illustrates the statutory bodies that will make up the system, oriented around people and communities and where they receive their local health and care services.

-The section below will give you a brief introduction to the new organisations and their roles.
+The sections below will give you a brief introduction to the various organisations and their roles.

 The Secretary of State for Health has ultimate responsibility for the provision of a comprehensive health service in England and ensuring the whole system works together to respond to the priorities of communities and meet the needs of patients.